hapax/hapax.github.io/assets/mindjam.md

 A fatalist might object that, life or anti-life, you can't argue with reality.
-Both the Stoics and Nietzsche seem to subscribe to some form of fatalism, though as is often the case, the relationship between Nietzsche's ideas is fuzzy.
+Both the Stoics and Nietzsche seem to subscribe to some form of fatalism.
+As is often the case, the relationship between Nietzsche's ideas on the matter are fuzzy and contentious.
-But as this line from the *The Gay Science* shows, Nietzsche somehow both believed in fate and the individual as constituted by self-creative acts:
+But as this line from the *The Gay Science* shows, Nietzsche somehow believed both in fate and the individual as constituted by self-creative acts:

 <span style="padding-left: 20px; display:block">